hvignolo87/superside-challenge/README.md

 As dbt doesn't provide an out-of-the-box package or method for this, I've installed the [fuzzystrmatch](https://www.postgresql.org/docs/14/fuzzystrmatch.html#id-1.11.7.24.7) extension in the `warehouse`.

 After some tests, I found that all the misspelled categories were within a Levenshtein distance of less than 2 from their correct categories.
+You can find all these categories in the dbt project-level variables declared in the `dbt_project.yml` file.

 #### dbt macros

-As all this logic was the same for almost all the columns, I've encapsulated it some macros.
+As all this logic related to data normalization was the same for almost all the columns, so I've encapsulated it some macros.

 ### Relationships

-I checked that all the values in the `warehouse.clients.engagement_metrics.project_id` column corresponds to a value in the `warehouse.marts.dim_project.project_id` column.
+I checked that all the values in the `warehouse.clients.engagement_metrics.project_id` column corresponds to a value in the `warehouse.marts.dim_project.project_id` column, and vice versa.
 On the other hand, if I use this criterion to join them, some values look odd.
 For example, in some cases, the `engagement_date` was greater than the `date_project_ended` column, which is confusing.

-Another thing that I found is that, in the joined table, the `customer_id` differs from the one in the `dim_project` column.
-If I add this condition to the join statement, it happens that only ~90 rows match it.
+Another thing that I found is that, in the joined table, the `customer_id` differs from the one in the `dim_project` column for the same `project_id`.
+If I add `customer_id` as a join condition, it happens that only ~90 rows match it.
 This also seemed weird to me, so I left it without this condition.

-After further analysis, and as there were no source documentation provided, I wasn't able to determine if there was a problem with the data or if I was missing something, so I decided to join just for `project_id`.
+After further analysis, and as there was no source documentation provided, I wasn't able to determine if there was a problem with the data or if I was missing something, so I decided to perform the join just for `project_id`.

 ## Final comments and issues found

-I tried to enforce contracts both in staging and marts layer, but it turned out that dbt 1.5 [has a bug](https://github.com/dbt-labs/dbt-postgres/issues/54) with this feature when the data types are UUID.
+I tried to enforce contracts both in the staging and marts layer, but it turned out that dbt 1.5 [has a bug](https://github.com/dbt-labs/dbt-postgres/issues/54) with this feature when the data types are UUID.

 I have implemented tests to ensure unique keys, non-nullity, and categories in the intermediate and final models.
-I can implement more, but I consider that my understanding of the topic is demonstrated.
+I can implement more, but I consider that my understanding of the subject is demonstrated.

 ## CI Pipeline

 I've deployed a simple CI pipeline to run the pre-commit hooks in a Github runner.
-Pleas go ahead and check the workflow file.
+Pleas go ahead and check the workflow file, and the previous runs in the repository.

 ## More commands and help

-If you're struggling with some commands, please run `make help` to get all the available commands.
+If you're struggling with some commands, please run `make help` to get all the available commands and its usage examples.

 <p align="center">
   <img src="./images/make.png" alt="make" style="vertical-align:middle">